-The Project Governance and Controls Symposium (PGCS) is focused on expanding the knowledge of project, program, and portfolio management and governance in Australasia and rewarding excellence in research.
-This 'essay competition' is designed to encourage practitioners, academics, and students to creatively think about the challenges our profession faces, suggest innovative solutions and offer a platform for disseminating your ideas to a wide audience.
+The Project Governance and Controls Symposium (PGCS) is focused on expanding knowledge of the management and governance of projects, programs, and portfolios in Australasia and rewarding excellence in research.
+Our annual 'essay competition' is designed to encourage practitioners, academics, and students to creatively think about the challenges our profession faces, suggest innovative solutions and offers a platform for disseminating your ideas to a wide audience.

 ♦ This is an open competition - anyone can participate, practitioners, students, academics - the requirement is for an interesting essay, not an academic paper.

 ♦ Essays of 2000 - 3000 words are required: